johnwargo/word-clock-neomatrix-wifi-desktop/docs/assembly.md

 - [ ] Cut three lengths of stranded wire (22ga or so) to a length of 4 inches.
 You can use the same color for all, but I wouldn't (because this will just get confusing later on if you do).
 Instead, use three separate colors: red and black (for my 5V connection [red] and ground [black] wire) plus one other color.

-- [ ] (Assuming you have red, black, and some other color wire) Strip 1/4 inch of insulation from both ends of the Black wire, then solder one end of the wire to the `GND` connector highlighted in the following figure.
+- [ ] Look at the back of the NeoPixel Matrix board and locate the three connectors to the right of the board name highlighted in orange in the following figure.
+In the following three steps, you must use the highlighted connectors (the board has two sets of them and you'll want to use the right one).

 ![Adafruit NeoPixel NeoMatrix 8x8 Connections](images/neopixel-pins.png)

+- [ ] (Assuming you have red, black, and some other color wire) Strip 1/4 inch of insulation from both ends of the Black wire, then solder one end of the wire to the `GND` connector highlighted in the previous figure.

 - [ ] Strip 1/4 inch of insulation from both ends of the Red wire, then solder one end of the wire to the 5V connector highlighted in the previous figure.